TimTieng/MSSA-Homework-and-Classwork/README.md

-# MSSA_Homework1_MathFormulaRevision
+# MSSA_Homework_and_Classwork

-First assignment in the Microsoft Software & Systems Academy Cloud Application Development Program.
+My first commit is a homework assignment that provides us the opportunity to work with mathematical variables and operators in C#.
 This is my first program I ever created ever and first attempt in using GitHub as a version control method

-Date: 03JUL2020
+Date: 03JUL200